Troubleshooting during development

 You've probably started BALTECH ID-engine Explorer or another tool of BALTECH

-ToolSuite while testing the RS-232 interface.
+ToolSuite while testing the RS-232/UART interface.
 When these BALTECH tools scan

 unidirectional communication is stopped.